Pincer-org/Pincer/docs/interactions.rst

      - Mentionable

 You might want to specify more information for your arguments.
 If you want a description for your command, you will have to use the
 :class:`~pincer.commands.arg_types.Description` type.
-Modifier types like this need to be inside of the :class:`~pincer.commands.arg_types.CommandArg` type.
+Modifier types like this need to be inside of the :class:`~typing.Annotated` type.

 .. code-block:: python

+    from typing import Annotated # Python 3.9+ from typing_extensions import Annotated # Python 3.8

-    from pincer.commands import CommandArg, Description
+    from pincer.commands import Description
     from pincer.objects import MessageContext

     @command
     async def say(
         self,
         ctx: MessageContext,
-        word: CommandArg[
+        word: Annotated[
           str,
-          # This will likely be marked as incorrect by your linter but it is
-          # valid Python.
-Simply append # type: ignore for most linters and
-          # noqa: F722 if you are using Flake8.
-          Description["A word that the bot will say."]  # type: ignore # noqa: F722
+          Description("A word that the bot will say.")  # type: ignore # noqa: F722
         ]
     ):
         # Returns the name of the user that initiated the interaction